-In addition to playing camping games for kids like scavenger hunts or outdoor board games, you need to have a bunch of activities planned.
+In addition to playing camping games for kids like scavenger hunts, knots or outdoor board games, you need to have a bunch of activities planned.
 You might find that your kid wants to go off on their own and explore, and if this suits them then let them go ahead provided it’s safe.
 Some kids prefer to make their own fun, and the outdoors is the perfect place to do it.

 Other kids camping activities include fishing, swimming, kayaking, tree climbing, bug collecting, hiking, raft building, and just about anything that includes nature.
 Best of all, you don’t need much to have fun while camping because you’ve got the whole outdoors to keep you occupied and plenty of ways for kids to have fun.

 The quickest way to lose your children’s interest in anything is to treat it like a chore or something that they have to do.
 This logic also applies to things like helping with housework or eating their vegetables, so if you can turn it into something fun and rewarding then it will get them on board.

 When it comes to camping, be careful about the way you speak about it and get them interested.
 Talk about it as a reward and let them know that if they behave, do their chores, finish homework, or whatever else you want them to do, they’ll be given a fun experience in the wilderness where you’ll take them camping.

 As the camping trip approaches, you might want to do a countdown so they can get excited about it approaching.
 Make a checklist of things they can pack and some fun activities they might want to try, like fishing or kayaking.
 The more excitement you can drum up, the better it will be.